jupyter/docker-stacks/base-notebook/README.md

 ## Notebook Options

+The Docker container executes a [`start-notebook.sh` script](https://github.com/jupyter/docker-stacks/blob/master/base-notebook/start-notebook.sh) script by default.
+The `start-notebook.sh` script handles the `NB_UID` and `GRANT_SUDO` features documented in the next section, and then executes the `jupyter notebook`.

-You can pass [Jupyter command line options](http://jupyter.readthedocs.org/en/latest/config.html#command-line-arguments) through the [`start-notebook.sh` command](./start-notebook.sh#L17) when launching the container.
-For example, to set a password hashed using `IPython.lib.passwd()` to secure the notebook server:
+You can pass [Jupyter command line options](http://jupyter.readthedocs.org/en/latest/config.html#command-line-arguments) through the `start-notebook.sh` script when launching the container.
+For example, to secure the Notebook server with a password hashed using `IPython.lib.passwd()`, run the following:

 ```
 docker run -d -p 8888:8888 jupyter/base-notebook start-notebook.sh --NotebookApp.password='sha1:74ba40f8a388:c913541b7ee99d15d5ed31d4226bf7838f83a50e'
 ```

-Or to set the base URL of the notebook server:
+For example, to set the base URL of the notebook server, run the following:

 ```
 docker run -d -p 8888:8888 jupyter/base-notebook start-notebook.sh --NotebookApp.base_url=/some/path
 ```

-You can sidestep the `start-notebook.sh` script entirely by specifying a command other than `start-notebook.sh`.
-If you do, the `NB_UID` and `GRANT_SUDO` features documented below will not work.
-See the Docker Options section for details.
+You can sidestep the `start-notebook.sh` script and run your own commands in the container.
+See the *Alternative Commands* section later in this document for more information.

 ## Docker Options

-You may customize the execution of the Docker container and the Notebook server it contains with the following optional arguments.
+You may customize the execution of the Docker container and the command it is running with the following optional arguments.

 * `-e PASSWORD="YOURPASS"` - Configures Jupyter Notebook to require the given plain-text password.
 Should be combined with `USE_HTTPS` on untrusted networks. **Note** that this option is not as secure as passing a pre-hashed password on the command line as shown above.
 * `-e USE_HTTPS=yes` - Configures Jupyter Notebook to accept encrypted HTTPS connections.
 If a `pem` file containing a SSL certificate and key is not provided (see below), the container will generate a self-signed certificate for you.